wewei/agentic-os/packages/webui/README.md

 # @agentic-os/webui

-A modern web interface for interacting with Agentic OS agents, featuring real-time message streaming via Server-Sent Events (SSE).
+A modern frontend web interface for interacting with Agentic OS agents, featuring real-time message streaming via Server-Sent Events (SSE).

+> **Note**: This package now contains only the frontend application.
+For the backend API service, use [`@agentic-os/light-service`](../light-service/README.md) instead.

 ## Features